draddo11/100-days-of-code/r2-log.md

 Started work on the jokester slow paced becaused want to understand all parts , excited
 ## R2D43
 Still workering on thr jokester vuejs app.state management
+## R2D44
+watched videos on vue native for moniile apps and how js is the future